 - 1. Students may choose to wear a mask when on campus- this is subject to change per college policy. - 2.
-Students must observe social distancing of at least 3 feet apart within classrooms; maintain at lest 6 feet apart in non-classroom areas, to include outdoors. - 3.
-Stagger bathroom breaks to facilitate social distancing when using bathroom facilities on campus. - 4.
-HANDWASHING is required prior to beginning activities in the labs. - 5.
-Hand Sanitizer will be supplied in the wall units only.
-Individual bottles will no longer be on the bedside tables. - 6.
-PPE is in short supply, use it wisely! - 7.
+HANDWASHING is required prior to beginning activities in the labs.
+Hand sanitizer is available at each station. - 3.
+PPE is in short supply, use it wisely! - 4.
 Use only the equipment and supplies provided to you.
-Please ask for items from supply areas. - 8.
-Limited occupancy for each room will be observed so that social distancing is facilitated.
-You must be scheduled for CoLaS activities and rooms. - 9.
-Students are expected to wipe down any equipment, tables, chairs, etc. after use. - 10.
+Please ask for items from supply areas. - 5.
+Students are expected to wipe down any equipment, tables, chairs, etc. after use. - 6.
+Students are expected to leave the facilities (lab, Sim Center, practice areas) in the same condition they found them.
+Neat and organized with all equipment and supplies returned to the designated locations. - 7.
 Bring in only those items needed for CoLaS.
-Personal belongings should be kept separate from other students' belongings.
+Personal belongings should be kept separate from other students' belongings. - 8.
+Food and beverage are not permitted in the client care areas.